A major shift in academic publishing

 So much for the past – what about the future?

-The beginning of 2016 will see the official start of the new Lund University Press, whose Editorial Committee will meet twice a term, beginning in January or February 2016.
-We hope to have accepted our first two books before the end of 2016 and see them published in the course of 2017.
-It will be a big day when the Lund UP website announces the first book to be published by Lund University Press, perhaps as early as the spring of 2017.
+The beginning of 2016 saw the official start of the new Lund University Press, whose Editorial Committee meets twice a term.
+Our first book was accepted in late 2016 and will appear in April 2018.
 After that, the size and scope of the press’s activity will be determined by the quality of the books submitted to it, the interest of other Lund University Faculties in joining the operation, the financial position of the HT Faculties and the extent to which we succeed in obtaining extra resources through grants and donations.